KimGiheung/-GDSC-Dong-A-Univ-23-24-Solution-Challenge-Pills-Good/AI/README.md

-# AI-based pill identification system
+# AI-based pill identification system.
 ##How to run
 1. Download the data from the following link. https://aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=data&dataSetSn=576
 2. Refer to the comments in ai_maain.py, train.py, and preprocessing.py and adjust them to your environment.